 In a bowl, mix the egg yolk with 60ml of water and gradually pulse it into the flour mixture until you have a rough dough.

 Place the dough on a clean surface and knead it for 30 seconds or until smooth, then flatten it into a disc.
-Wrap it in cling film and chill in the fridge for 30 minutes.
+Wrap it in clingfilm and chill in the fridge for 30 minutes.
 After that, roll out the dough and use it to line a 23cm pie tin.
 Trim the excess pastry so you’re left with 2.5cm overhang.
 Tuck this under, ensuring it’s level with the rim to give a raised edge, and crimp with your fingers and thumb.
 Prick the base with a fork and pop it in the fridge for 30 minutes.

-for 20 minutes.
-Remove the paper and beans and return it to the oven for 5 more minutes.
-Allow the pie crust to cool, then pour in the melted chocolate and allow it to set.
+Preheat the oven to 200°C/400°F/gas 6.
+Line the pie crust with baking paper and dried baking beans, then bake for 20 minutes.
+Remove the paper and beans and return it to the oven for 5 minutes more.
+Allow the pie crust to cool, then melt the chocolate and pour it in.
+Leave it to set.

 When ready to serve the pie, sprinkle the granulated sugar over the surface and caramelise it with a cook’s blowtorch.